thomasvrussell/sfft/README.rst

 Finally, you need further to install additional astronomical softwares for sfft.

 - `SExtractor <https://github.com/astromatic/sextractor>`_: SExtractor is required for sfft subtraction, as it enables sfft to determine a proper pixel mask over the input image-pair before the image subtraction (this is critical for a more reasonable parameter-solving).
 Note that we have wrapped SExtractor into a Python module (sfft.utils.pyAstroMatic.PYSEx), so you also get an alternative way to trigger SExtractor.
 - `SWarp <https://github.com/astromatic/swarp>`_ (optional): This is not required for sfft subtraction itself.
 However, it is normally necessary to align the input image-pair before image subtraction.
-We have additionally wrapped SWarp into a Python module (sfft.utils.pyAstroMatic.PYSWarp) so that you can align images in a Pythonic way.
+We have additionally wrapped SWarp into a Python module (sfft.utils.pyAstroMatic.PYSWarp) so that you can align images in a more Pythonic way.

 Quick Tests
 -----------